Air Fryer Italian Sausage

 A closeup shot of air fryer Italian sausage, peppers, and broccolini on a white serving plate.

-How long does it take to cook frozen Italian sausage in an air fryer?
+Can you cook frozen Italian sausage in the air fryer?

 Save this Recipe for Later on Pinterest